-Over the next 25 weeks I’m going to share the 25 elements that form the Chief Maker HP Teams – Tx Model.
+Over the next 25 weeks, I’m going to share the 25 elements that form the Chief Maker HP Teams – Tx Model, starting with creating a team vision.
 The aim is that every Monday I’ll introduce one element so you can spend the week focusing on improving it.
-Even just getting 5 or 10% which means after 25 weeks you should have made real change and have a measurably higher performing team.
+Even just getting 5 or 10% which means after 25 weeks you should have made real change and have a measurably higher-performing team.

 Chief Maker High Performance Teams Model

-These 25 elements fall under the 5 pillars of the Chief Maker HP Teams model are:
+These 25 elements that fall under the 5 pillars of the Chief Maker HP Teams model are:

-A clear vision and goals steeped in a bigger purpose with a clear strategy & metrics to align the group
+We have a clear vision and goals steeped in a bigger purpose with a clear strategy & metrics to align the group.

-Our team is united,constantly improving in a challenging and enjoyable environment.
+We are a united team who is constantly improving in a challenging and enjoyable environment.

-Over the next 5 weeks we’ll focus on your team Mission which has 5 critical elements.
+Over the next 5 weeks, we’ll focus on your Team's Mission, which has 5 critical elements:

 - Vision (What)